Still learning about space dimensionality: from the description of hydrogen atom by a generalized wave equation for dimensions D$\geq$3: Acknowledgments

-This paper is dedicated to the memory of Juan Jos\'{e} Giambiagi.
+This paper is dedicated to the memory of Juan Jos\'{e} Giambiagi to whom understanding space dimensionality was a scientific challenge.
 One of us (FS) was financed in part by the Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'{\i}vel Superior -- Brazil (CAPES), Finance Code 001.